 - One child - If you have one young child, and you’re not heavy users yourself, a standard low-cost broadband package may be sufficient.
 That said, if you can afford it, we’d still recommend fibre if available - the extra speed will make for a much smoother experience, particular for video services.

-Best home broadband for the elderly
+What is the best home broadband for the elderly?

-Best home broadband for short term lets
+Home broadband for short term lets